sundereotaku/aio-downloader/README.md

 ✅ **Cookies are stored securely** as GitHub Secrets – never exposed in logs or code.

 ✅ **Batch downloading** – paste up to 10+ Instagram links at once, separated by commas, spaces, or newlines.

+✅ **Concurrent runs** – You can trigger multiple workflow runs at the same time (e.g., download a YouTube video, an Instagram batch, and a direct file – all in parallel).
+Each run is independent and won't interfere with the others.

 ---